Safe African Safaris

 Staying Safe On Safari

-It’s important to always stay in the vehicle, and to wear colors that blend in with the landscape like dark green, brown and khaki.
+It’s also important to always stay in the vehicle, and to wear colors that blend in with the landscape like dark green, brown and khaki.
 We always strive to disturb the magnificent wildlife as little as possible, so you’ll want to keep your voice down even if you see something exciting unfold in front of you.

 If you are camping in the bush, like on our Camping Safari, make sure to zip up your tent at night, and don‘t take food to your tent or leave anything outside your tent.
 However, even if you are on a Lodge Safari, it’s important not to walk around at night.